 “We’ve seen some cases where the fraudster has been talking to somebody for three or four years as someone else before they actually scam them out of a large amount of money,” said Brian Dilley, group director for economic crime prevention at UK’s Lloyds bank.

 The government’s National Economic Crime Center (NECC) figures are in line with the banking sector’s assessment that fraud represents a threat to British security.

 “It is growing from an already enormous scale,” said Chris Reed, fraud threat lead at NECC.

 The development comes in the wake of security experts’ warning that Britain is also increasingly exporting attacks.
-Crimes such as Authorized Push Payments (APP) – in which the victims are tricked into authorizing a payment by a criminal posing as their bank – are globally on the rise after having started off from the UK.
+Crimes such as Authorized Push Payments (APP) – in which the victims are tricked into authorizing payment by a criminal posing as their bank – are globally on the rise after having started off in the UK.

 According to data from LexisNexis Risk Solutions crime analysis firm, the UK ranks second in the world behind the United States as a source of automated bot attacks.

 HSBC Investment banking company has asserted in its new data analysis that “the UK is the hotbed of activity for fraudsters”.